pay-theory/pay-theory-docs/WEB/EVENT_LISTENERS.md

 ### Callback Argument

 The callback will be passed a string indicating what happened in the SDK.
-The string should start with one of the following error types:
+The string should begin with one of the codes shown [here](web/errors).

-- **FIELD_ERROR**: Issue with fields on the DOM when mounting
-- **NO_TOKEN**: There was an error fetching the auth token when initializing the SDK
-- **NO_FIELDS**: There were no fields found when mounting
-- **NOT_VALID**: The fields are not yet valid when trying to submit a transaction or tokenize
-- **INVALID_PARAM**: Parameters used to transact or tokenize are not valid parameters
-- **SESSION_EXPIRED**: The SDK session has expired and is unable to send messages to Pay Theory

 Most errors will require the user to refresh the page and try again.

-The exception to this is the NOT_VALID error which will require the user to change the data in the payment fields until you get a proper response to the valid observer and then you may try and transact or tokenize again.
+The exception to this is the `NOT_VALID` error which will require the user to change the data in the payment fields until you get a proper response to the valid observer and then you may try and transact or tokenize again.

 ## stateObserver